gavinwun/tiny-llama/README.md

     ```
 * Setup repo
     ```bash
-    pip install -r requirements.txt
+    pip install -r requirements.txt # NOTE - see CUDA section if you want to use that instead of CPU
     ```
 * Run the script
     ```bash
     # An URL will show in the terminal  e.g. http://127.0.0.1:8000
     uvicorn main:app --reload
     ```
 * Open browser and browse to the url e.g. http://127.0.0.1/docs